bsilverthorn/bsilverthorn.github.io/site/index.md

 Amazon [acquired](https://www.cnbc.com/2024/06/28/amazon-hires-execs-from-ai-startup-adept-and-licenses-its-technology.html) the [Adept AI](https://adept.ai) research team in 2024.

-Earlier, after a PhD in AI/ML, I cofounded [a fintech company](https://techcrunch.com/2015/10/23/angaza-raises-4m-to-make-clean-energy-affordable-for-worlds-poorest/) to make life-changing technologies—solar energy and smartphones in particular—radically more affordable for rural families in sub-Saharan Africa and beyond.
+Earlier, after a PhD in AI/ML, I cofounded a [fintech](https://techcrunch.com/2015/10/23/angaza-raises-4m-to-make-clean-energy-affordable-for-worlds-poorest/) that makes life-changing technologies—such as solar energy and smartphones—radically more affordable for rural families in sub-Saharan Africa and beyond.
 Angaza has now helped millions of households connect to electricity and the internet.

 ### Getting in touch